 It’s been 6 weeks of lying on my back pretty much all day.
 Still not healed.
 My uptime is pretty limited.
 And when I do lie down it’s not that painful.
 But the minute I stand up, the pain comes crashing down.
 Literally.
 It feels like my brain is being pushed down into my spinal cord.
 They call this “brain sag,” and friends it is no joke.
 It also makes you nauseous enough that the smell of food is not a fun experience.
 This is how you know how dire it is for me: I am not excited about food.

 The upside to having both done a Vipassana course and also faced significant chronic pain over the last years is that I have learned tools that have helped me navigate this deep uncertainty.
 But the dark panic of not knowing if you can get better, and also knowing that doctors that can help you get better are far away is a bad combo.
-(CSF specialists are at Duke in North Carolina and Cedars-Sinai in LA.)
+(CSF specialists are at Duke in North Carolina, Stanford in California, and Cedars-Sinai in LA.)
 My poor parents have dealt quite a bit with a puddle of a Jodi, and have tried to keep positive the times that I am not.